Step-by-Step ETC Guide for NIRSpec BOTS Observations of WASP-79b

 Adjust exposure parameters

-The recommended subarray for BOTS observations using gratings is SUB2048, which we select from the Subarray drop-down list.
+The recommended subarray for BOTS observations using gratings is SUB2048, which is selected from the Subarray drop-down list.
 If the target is so bright that it will saturate in < 3 groups, a smaller subarray should be selected (SUB1024A or B); for WASP-79b this is not the case.
-As the target is bright, we choose the fastest readout pattern and do not average frames into groups, NRSRAPID.
-We select the wavelength of interest to be 4.5 µm in the "Strategy" panel; SNR and Reports panel numbers will be returned for this value.
-Also in "Strategy", we set the aperture half-height, over which the flux will be co-added, to 0.15 arcsec.
+As the target is bright, choose the fastest readout pattern and do not average frames into groups, NRSRAPID.
+Select the wavelength of interest to be 4.5 µm in the Strategy panel; both the SNR and Reports pane numbers will be returned for this value.
+Also in Strategy, set the Aperture Full-Height, over which the flux will be co-added, to 0.30 arcsec.

-As our main concern is to avoid saturation, we can run an initial calculation (Calculation #1) with NGroups = 10 (integration time of 9.94 seconds).
-From the "Reports" pane, we see that the maximum number of groups before saturation occurs at NGroups = 41.
-Note that reporting of saturation in the ETC assumes 80% of full well, i.e. includes some safety margin.
+As the main concern is to avoid saturation, you can run an initial calculation (Calculation #1) with NGroups = 10 (integration time of 9.94 s).
+From the Reports pane, you'll see that the maximum number of groups before saturation occurs at NGroups = 41.
+Note that reporting of saturation in the ETC assumes 80% of full well, i.e., includes some safety margin.

 Determining number of integrations

-From entering the SUB2048 Subarray and 19 Groups/Int with a Readout Pattern of NRSRAPID in the Astronomer's Proposal Tool, we see that the exposure time for 1 Integrations/Exp is 18.06 seconds with these exposure specifications.
-We thus need 950 Integrations/Exp to cover the exposure window.
+From entering the SUB2048 Subarray and 19 Groups/Int with a Readout Pattern of NRSRAPID in the Astronomer's Proposal Tool, you'll see that the exposure time for 1 Integrations/Exp is 18.06 s with these exposure specifications.
+Thus, you'll need 950 Integrations/Exp to cover the exposure window.

 1: Note this value for T14 might be incorrect.
 This does not change the logic (but would change the final numbers) of this example program.
 See this program's landing page for details.